-Students will use what they have learned from the pre-visit article and at the Museum to complete a CCSS-aligned explanatory writing task describing the body parts of birds and extinct dinosaurs.
+Students will use what they have learned from the pre-visit article and at the Museum to complete a CCSS-aligned explanatory writing task dcomparing and contrasting the body parts of birds and extinct dinosaurs.

 Preparation

 • Plan how you will explain the student writing task and rubric (p.
 22-26) to students.